-For example, assume your Early Reallocation limit is twelve, your Index Anniversary occurs on January 1st, and by June 15th you executed ten separate Performance Locks and Early Reallocations, and have five Index Options currently locked.
+For example, assume your Index Anniversary occurs on January 1st, and by June 15th you have locked four Index Options.
 You could submit an Early Reallocation request on July 17th for one Index Option, and a second request on August 14th for two more Index Options.
-However, after August 14th we will not accept any additional Early Reallocation requests for the remainder of the Index Year, so the remaining two locked Index Options will stay locked until the next Index Anniversary.
-Although you are unable to execute an Early Reallocation for the remainder of the Index Year because you executed twelve Early Reallocations in that Index Year, you can continue to execute Performance Locks on any unlocked Index Options.
+However, after August 14th we will not accept any additional Reallocation Requests for the remainder of the Index Year, so any remaining locked Index Options will stay locked until the next Index Anniversary.
+Although you are unable to execute an Early Reallocation for the remainder of the Index Year, you can continue to execute Performance Locks on any unlocked Index Options.